gulam101/LightPad/README.md

 User can also revert back to the white background if they don't like to using the black background.

 ![IMG004](https://user-images.githubusercontent.com/45819118/72182076-9c87ea80-33e2-11ea-9076-a93381336570.PNG)
 The user can change the font size, colour and insert the date/time in the document.
+If the user needs to check how many words they have typed in the document then they can right click and then activate that function.